uisautomation/django-ucamwebauth/README.md

 PYROVEN_LOGOUT_URL: a string representing the logout URL for Raven.
 PYROVEN_RETURN_URL: the URL of your app which the Raven service should
     return the user to after authentication.
-PYROVEN_LOGOUT_REDIRECT: a string representing the URL to where the user is redirected when she logs out of the app.
+PYROVEN_LOGOUT_REDIRECT: a string representing the URL to where the user is redirected when she logs out of the app (Default to '/').
+PYROVEN_NOT_CURRENT: a boolean value representing if raven users that are currently not members of the university should be allowed to log in (Default to False).
 PYROVEN_CERTS: a dictionary including key names and their associated
     certificates which can be downloaded from the Raven project pages.
 ```